Loading...

 Again, is it specific?
 Well, yes, because it's a personal best, which is incredibly specific to that person.

 And is it measurable?
-Yes, because they will know that they need to do 20 seconds faster or even faster to achieve the goal.
+Yes, because they will know that they need to do 20 seconds faster, or even faster, to achieve the goal.

-Looking at your targets, just assess whether your targets are specific, as in they have lots of detail, and it's very clear about what is to be achieved, and that there is a quantitative measurement in there as well.
+Looking at your targets, just assess whether your targets are specific, and as in they have lots of detail, and it's very clear about what is to be achieved, and that there is a quantitative measurement in there as well.

 Well done if you included both.

-That brings us onto our third section of the lesson and this one's titled "Making targets achievable, recorded and timed."
-So the A, as you may have gathered, stands for achievable.
+That brings us onto our third section of the lesson, and this one's titled Making Targets Achievable, Recorded, and Timed.

-Achievable means that the goal should be challenging, yet possible, and the impact of that is that it increases persistence of the athlete.
+Achievable means that the goal should be challenging yet possible, and the impact of that is that it increases persistence of the athlete.

-With that in mind, let's have a look at three targets.
+With that in mind, let's have a look at three targets, Laura, Sam, and Andeep have all set targets.

-My question to you is whose target is unlikely to be achievable?
+My question to you is, whose target is unlikely to be achievable?
 Laura says, "I want to increase my netball passing accuracy to 100% in every game."
 So every pass she ever makes will be accurate and reach her teammate.

+Sam's target is that, "I'm going to go for a 20-minute run three times per week."
+And Andeep's target is that, "I'm going to try to walk 8,000 steps every day."
 Have a look at those three targets and decide which one you think is unlikely to be achievable.

 Okay, it was Laura, wasn't it?
-Hopefully you noticed that Laura's target isn't likely to be achievable for the reason that 100%, that means perfection in every single game that she plays.
+Hopefully, you noticed that Laura's target isn't likely to be achievable for the reason that 100%, that means perfection in every single game that she plays.

-That means she can't misplace a pass or have one intercepted, otherwise she'll never get to achieve her target.
+That means she can't misplace a pass or have one intercepted, otherwise, she'll never get to achieve her target.

-That feels like it's probably achievable for almost anybody who wants to try and achieve that target.
+Sam's target, while their target was to go for a run for 20 minutes three times per week, that feels like it's probably achievable for almost anybody who wants to try and achieve that target.

 Going for a 20-minute run isn't particularly difficult, is it?
-Most of us can step out onto the street and go for a run and three times per week isn't asking an awful lot.
+Most of us can step out onto the street and go for a run.

-And so their target is probably achievable.
+So their target is probably achievable.

+So well done if you said, "Laura."
 She perhaps needs to bring that percentage down a little bit, doesn't she?
 So the R in SMART stands for recorded.

 What do we mean by recorded?
 That means that you ensure that the goal is written down and progress is logged.

-We have a written record of the target, and what's that going to do?
-Well, having it written down and perhaps even therefore shared with other people means that it should increase the motivation, and the persistence to achieve the goal.
+And what's that going to do?
+Well, having it written down and perhaps even therefore shared with other people means that it should increase the motivation and the persistence to achieve the goal.

-So a target should be recorded, and now there's a few ways of doing that.
+And now, there's a few ways of doing that.

-That brings us to the last of the five letters in SMART and that's T for timed.
+That brings us to the last of the five letters in SMART, and that's T, for timed.

-Timed means that you are date achieved by and that's a really important aspect.
+Timed means that you are date achieved by, and that's a really important aspect.

 Why do we do that?
 It will increase your motivation and persistence.

-Which of the following does not have a timed target?
+Quick check for your understanding on this aspect of SMART targets, which of the following does not have a timed target?
 Let's see what Jun's saying.

-The reason Izzy's is not timed, is because it's really not clear when she's going to achieve that by.
+The reason Izzy's is not timed is because it's really not clear when she's going to achieve that by.

 If we compare that to Jun, well, Jun's target starts with, "By the end of April," and so we know that in that last day of April, that's when we're going to check whether he's achieved his goal or not.